tjd1234/cmpt135spring2024/obsidian/135website2024/Common Pointer Problems.md

 ```

 Pass by reference can also be simulated with pointers.
-For example, suppose we want to write a function that swaps the values of two integers.
+For example, suppose we want a function that swaps the values of two integers.
 Pass by value doesn't work:

 ```cpp
 // a and b are passed by value